 - With radio button opt-ins, a choice is presented to the participant and the participant is required to select one of the two options (yes or no) to continue with the campaign – unless the opt-in is optional.

-Finally, you can choose your opt-in categories, which will reflect in your statistics.
+Finally, you must choose your opt-in categories, which will reflect in your statistics.
 For more information on opt-in categories, take a look at our comprehensive guide.

 Qualifio’s opt-ins have the checkbox de-selected by default, to meet the consent requirements of the GDPR which require receiving affirmative consent from your subscribers.
 By using pre-checked opt-ins, the default action is that the participant is opted in.